 3. Retention of Customer Data

 Materialize stores a customer’s data for the duration of their contract.
-The data may be deleted within one month after the contract ends, at the latest, with the exception of data that is required to establish proof of a right or a contract, which will be stored for the duration provided by enforceable law.
+Materialize may delete all Customer Data in its systems or otherwise in its possession or under its control at any time following termination of a contract, with the exception of data that is required to establish proof of a right or a contract, which will be stored for the duration provided by enforceable law.
 Once deleted, a user’s data cannot be restored.

 4. Security Controls Framework

 Materialize follows processes and policies that are designed to protect customer data, information, and related assets from threats to security and availability.